Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Multi-task Learning

 \subsection{Initialization and cluster alignment}

-As specified by Conditions (\rom{2}) and (\rom{3}) in Assumption \ref{asmp: upper bound multitask est error}, our proposed learning procedure requires that for each task in $S$, initial values of the GMM parameter estimates need to lie within a distance of SNR-order from the ground truth.
-This can be satisfied by the method of moment proposed in \cite{ge2015learning} with sufficiently large sample size.
-In practice, a natural initialization method is to run the standard EM algorithm or other clustering method like k-means on each task and use the correponding estimate as the initial values.
-However, in the context of multi-task learning, Conditions (\rom{2}) and (\rom{3}) further request a correct alignment of those good initializations from each task, owing to the non- identifiability of GMMs.
+As specified by Condition (\rom{3}) in Assumption \ref{asmp: upper bound multitask est error}, our proposed learning procedure requires that for each task in $S$, initial values of the GMM parameter estimates lie within a distance of SNR-order from the ground truth.
+This condition can be satisfied by various estimators, such as the method of moments proposed in \cite{ge2015learning} and the robust initialization procedures developed in \cite{jana2024provable}.
+In practice, a natural initialization method is to run the standard EM algorithm or other common clustering methods like $k$-means on each task and use the corresponding estimate as the initial values.
+We adopted the standard EM algorithm in our numerical experiments, and the numerical results in Section \ref{sec: numerical} and supplements showed that this practical initialization works quite well.
+However, in the context of multi-task learning, Condition (\rom{3}) further requires a correct alignment of those good initializations from each task, owing to the non-identifiability of GMMs.
 We discuss in detail the alignment issue in Section \ref{subsubsection: alignment issue} and propose two algorithms to resolve this issue in Section \ref{subsubsection: two alignment algs}.